Prometric | DHA | HAAD mock test 3

 10.

-A client with schizophrenia, paranoid type, is readmitted involuntarily to the hospital because family members state that he has threatened to harm them physically.
-When exploring feelings about the readmission, the client angrily shouts, “You’re one of them.
+A client with paranoid-type schizophrenia is readmitted involuntarily after family members report that he threatened to harm them.
+During the initial interaction, the client angrily shouts, “You’re one of them.
 Leave me alone!”
 How should the nurse respond?

 11.